ktechmidas/wineUIPC/README.md

 1. Fork and create a feature branch (`feat/<name>` or `fix/<name>`).
 2. Reproduce your change with X-Plane + APL2 running, then attach:
-   - `pyUIPC.log` (set `log_level=2` before testing for detailed offsets),
+   - `wineUIPC.log` (set `log_level=2` before testing for detailed offsets),
    - screenshots or client behaviour notes if applicable.
 3. Keep Python changes formatted (PEP8-ish), include inline comments for non-obvious dataref mappings, and prefer small dedicated commits per feature.

 ---

-For questions or debugging help drop the latest `pyUIPC.log` excerpt plus your APL2 symptom into an issue.
+For questions or debugging help drop the latest `wineUIPC.log` excerpt plus your APL2 symptom into an issue.
 Happy flying! ✈️